tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/MainReport.md

 Alice, Bob and Carol agree to set up a multiparty $ 3\text{-of-}3 $ multisig fund that they can control together.
 They decide to use a sharing hash function $ val\_H = \text{H}\_{s}(arg) $ as a handshaking mechanism for all information they need to share.
-The 1<sup>st</sup> step is to calculate the hash $ val\_H $ for the value $ arg $ they want to commit to in sharing and to distribute it to all parties.
+The first step is to calculate the hash $ val\_H $ for the value $ arg $ they want to commit to in sharing, and to distribute it to all parties.
 They then wait until all other parties' commitments have been received.
-The 2<sup>nd</sup> step is to send the actual value they committed to to all parties and to then verify each value against its commitment.
-If everything matches up they proceed, otherwise they stop and discard everything they have done.
+The second step is to send the actual value they committed to all parties, and to then verify each value against its commitment.
+If everything matches up, they proceed; otherwise they stop and discard everything they have done.

-This ensures that public values for each step is not exposed until all commitments have been received.
+This ensures that public values for each step are not exposed until all commitments have been received.
 They will apply this simple sharing protocol to all information they need to share with each other.
 This will be denoted by
-$ \text{share:} $.
+$ \text{share:} ​$.